mrdekk/swuild/README.md

         <predicate to check if this action is supported on this platform>
     }

+    public init(hint: String = "-", <other parameters>) {
+        self.hint = hint
+        // Initialize other properties
+    }

     public func execute(context: Context, platform: Platform) async throws {
         <your action execution code>
     }
 }
 ```

+When implementing actions, it's recommended to provide meaningful hint values that clearly describe what the action does.
+This makes it easier to understand complex flows when they are executed.

 and you can define your flow as: